daisuke834/SelfDrivingCar/term2/20_Project__Model_Predictive_Control/README.md

 ```

 #### 2-2-4.
 CRITERIA: Model Predictive Control with Latency.
 The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.
-I implemented a latency handling of model predictive control in main.cpp by extrapolating the vehicle state by 100msec further.
+In main.cpp, I implemented a latency handling of model predictive control by extrapolating the vehicle state by 100msec further.
 ```cpp
 double Lf = 2.67;
 double latency_dt = 0.1;